 - Access Denied URL – Enter the URL where an authenticated user who lacks required access privileges should be redirected.

-Send Basic Authentication – Select Yes to convert user credentials to HTTP Basic Authentication header, included in every request sent to the server.
+- Send Basic Authentication – Select Yes to convert user credentials to HTTP basic authentication header, included in every request sent to the server.
 This is useful when Login Method is set to HTML Form, and when the server needs to know the user credentials.
-Two typical cases of the server needing to know the user credentials are:
+Two typical cases of the server needing to know the user credentials are the following:

 - To perform advanced settings, specify values for the following in the Advanced section:

 - Authorization Agent – The Barracuda Web Application Firewall is set as a default authorization agent to authorize users accessing this service.
 This value remains the same for services that are associated with the LDAP, RADIUS, and RSA SECURID authentication services.
 For SITEMINDER authentication service, select SiteMinder as an authorization agent from the drop-down list to authorize users accessing SiteMinder-protected resources.

 - Authorization Result Cache – Select an option from the drop-down list to cache the authorization result for allowed and denied responses.